sararaa/GooogleMapsPlatform/SETUP.md

 ## 💡 **Pro Tips**

 - Keep all 3 terminals open while developing
-- **CRITICAL:** If you get "Failed to fetch" errors, this is usually because your browser is redirecting to HTTPS
-- **Solution:** Visit http://localhost:5174/ directly (note HTTP, not HTTPS)
-- **If browser keeps redirecting to HTTPS:**
-  1. Clear browser cache and cookies for localhost
-  2. In Chrome: Go to chrome://net-internals/#hsts → Delete domain security policies → Enter "localhost" → Delete
-  3. Try incognito/private browsing mode
-  4. Or try a different browser
 - Check the Activity section to see all citizen reports
 - Reports show real-time on interactive Google Maps
 - Status management: new → in_progress → resolved → closed